DrPaulBrewer/multicoresql/README.md

 gcc build and test:    `docker run -it drpaulbrewer/multicoresql-test-gcc:latest`

-These containers will run the build and a test script and then exit.
+These containers are located on the public dockerhub and will be automatically downloaded by docker, then run the build and a test script and finally exit.

 The test script gives several examples of map and reduce queries and expected results against a sharded table of integers from 1 to 1,000,000.
 This exercises creation of the shards from a csv file